Mackinac Island State Park Guide

 Transportation

 Mackinac Island is car-free.
-Visitors arrive by ferry from Mackinaw City or St. Ignace.
-Once on the island, transportation options include walking, biking, horse-drawn carriages, and taxis.
+The primary mode of transportation is by ferry from Mackinaw City or St. Ignace.
+Once on the island, you can get around by foot, bicycle, or horse-drawn carriage.
+Bicycle rentals are readily available near the ferry docks.